OnLink-Africa/KESX-contracts/README.md

 # KESX Token Project

 This project implements the Kenyan Shilling Stablecoin (KESX) as an ERC20 token using Hardhat and Hardhat Ignition for deployments.
+The project now includes both a standard ERC20 implementation and an upgradeable version using OpenZeppelin's UUPS proxy pattern.

 ## Overview